 - St Petersburg

 - Nizhny Novgorod

-The England team will be based in Repino, near St Petersburg.
-They will play Tunisia in Volgograd on 18 June, Panama in Nizhny Novgorod on 24 June, and Belgium in Kaliningrad on 28 June.
+The England team are based in Repino, near St Petersburg.
+They were drawn in Group G and played Tunisia in Volgograd on 18 June.
+They will play Panama in Nizhny Novgorod on 24 June, and Belgium in Kaliningrad on 28 June.

 Should England progress beyond the group stages, they could play in Moscow, St Petersburg, Kazan, Rostov-on-Don, or Samara.

 Safety and security